 \paragraph{Sequential-planning}

-Discovering the challenges in precisely controlling all attributes simultaneously, we introduce a sequential planning strategy, \textit{min-planning}, which gradually adjusts attributes from the ill-controlled with the initial draft using GTE.
-Figure \ref{fig: mixed} shows the results comparing single attribute control with iterations to mixed-attribute control using \textit{min-planning} on the MACSum$_{Doc}$ dataset.
-We refer to the initial summary in the mixed-attribute control as the \textit{mixed-draft}.
+Recognizing the challenges in precisely controlling all attributes simultaneously, we introduce a sequential planning strategy, \textit{min-planning}, which gradually adjusts attributes\textemdash{}starting with those that are most poorly controlled in the initial draft\textemdash{}using GTE.
+Figure \ref{fig: mixed} shows the results comparing single-attribute control with iterations to mixed-attribute control using \textit{min-planning} on the MACSum$_{Doc}$ dataset.
+We refer to the initial summary in the mixed-attribute control setting as the \textit{mixed-draft}.
 The \textit{min-planning} method shows a modest improvement in controlling both attributes compared to the \textit{mixed-draft}.
-Attributes are still not fully controlled compared to single-attribute models, highlighting the challenge of balancing multiple attributes.
-We anticipate that modifying one attribute often disrupts previously adjusted attributes due to correlations.
-For example, even if \textit{length} is adjusted first, it may still change when \textit{extractiveness} is controlled.
-Additionally, \textit{min-planning} only adjusts each attribute once without iterations, which may account for its failure to fully control the attributes.
-A single refinement is often insufficient to control all attributes, whereas GTE iteratively regenerates the summary until the attribute is successfully adjusted in single-attribute control.
+However, attributes are still not fully controlled as in single-attribute models, highlighting the difficulty of balancing multiple attributes.
+We anticipate that modifying one attribute often disrupts previously adjusted attributes due to underlying correlations.
+For example, even if \textit{length} is adjusted first, it may still change when \textit{extractiveness} is subsequently controlled.
+Additionally, \textit{min-planning} adjusts each attribute only once without iteration, which may explain its inability to fully control the attributes.
+A single refinement is often insufficient, whereas GTE iteratively regenerates the summary until the target attribute is successfully adjusted in single-attribute control.
 Exploring ways for LLMs to control multiple attributes simultaneously would be promising future work.